 - Everyone is sitting on the floor in the corridors with their laptops, because the WIFI won’t work in the rooms (true story).

-- You can only access the WIFI on one device (I like to have my research active on the iPad as I’m typing).
+- You can only access the WIFI on one device (I like to have my research active on the iPad as I’m working).

-- There are daily download or time limits (yes again true).
+- There are daily download or time limits (so frustrating).

 If you’re on the road you might want to ‘up’ the data on your mobile plan, or investigate prepaid data.
 A local prepaid device is essential if you’re freelancing around Asia.